pvdlg/karma-rollup-preprocessor/README.md

 ```
 **_Note: Karma can auto-load plugins named `karma-*` (see [plugins](http://karma-runner.github.io/1.0/config/plugins.html)).
 Unfortunatly it doesn't work with [scoped packages](https://docs.npmjs.com/misc/scope), therefore `@metahub/karma-rollup-preprocessor` has to be explicitly added to the `plugins` configuration.
 In order to continue to automatically load other plugins you can add `karma-*` to the `plugins` configuration._**

 **_Note: `@metahub/karma-rollup-preprocessor` embed its own watcher to monitor js module dependencies, therefore only the main entry point has to be configured in Karma.
-If Karma is configured with `autoWatch: true`, the modification of an imported js module partial will trigger a new build and test run._**
+If Karma is configured with `autoWatch: true`, the modification of an imported js module will trigger a new build and test run._**

 ### Configured Preprocessors
 See [configured preprocessors](http://karma-runner.github.io/1.0/config/preprocessors.html).